specklesystems/alertmanager-discord/README.md

 - No external dependencies (go mod is empty).
   - There are AlertManager and Discord go libraries; we only require a couple of types so the additional complexity & size would outweight the benefit.
 - binary should be agnostic to deployment location or method.
+- synchronous; the connection to the server is kept open until the connection to Discord has responded (or errored).
+This allows the response code or error to be returned to the request - we can have more confidence that the message was sent, and have a better ability to quickly correlate which requests caused an error.

 ## Acknowledgements